-Deepfakes are increasing with Researchers at DeepTrace finding, in 2019 14,698 deepfake videos online, almost double the amount in 2018.
-This increase in the use of deepfake technology demonstrates that it is becoming increasingly accessible.
+There are a lot of deepfakes out there.
+In June 2020, Facebook alone gathered 100,000 of them to teach its algorithm how to spot deepfake videos.
+This increase in the use of deepfake technology demonstrates that it’s becoming more and more accessible.
 Increased accessibility equates to more novel uses, both for good and bad.
-Here are a few of the latest uses of deepfakes, and some that we may be seen in the news, very soon.
+Here are a few of the latest uses of deepfakes, and how they’re harming people.

 This deepfake video of Barack Obama shows how deepfakes can be used to manipulate the truth and release information, en masse.
 Deepfakes offer a very powerful mechanism to those who would attempt to manipulate people’s voting habits.